Azure/AI-PredictiveMaintenance/README.md

 PdM solution deployments are observed in three forms:

-- _On Prem_ - for scenarios where customers do not want to connect to the cloud, but with the data delivered via local, private networks to central, on-prem servers where modeling and analytics are done.
-This the past.
+- _On-premises_ - for scenarios where cloud connectivity is not desired or achievable, but with the data delivered via local, private networks to servers local to a site or centralized to an enterprise datacenter, where modeling and analytics are done.
-- _Cloud based_ - for scenarios where devices are managed from the cloud for infinite scale, with with centralized ML and analytics in the cloud based on data delivered via the Internet from IoTs.
-The models are managed from a central repository, and the scoring is also done in batch in the cloud, and the results disseminated to the edge.
-Most leaders in the industry are migrating towards this scenario - minimally with lift and shift; and then building cloud-first solutions.
+- _Cloud-based_ - for scenarios where devices are managed from the cloud for unlimited scale, with centralized ML and analytics in the cloud based on data delivered via the Internet using an IoT architecture.
+The models are managed from a central repository, and scoring is also done in batch or online in the cloud, and the results disseminated to the edge.
+Most leaders in the industry are migrating towards this scenario - either by lift-and-shift of existing solutions, or by designing cloud-native solutions.
-- _Edge based_ - This is a variant of the cloud scenario, where modeling is done centrally in the cloud, but the models have to be delivered to edge devices that cannot be connected to the cloud,for data
+- _Edge-based_ - This is a variant of the cloud scenario, where modeling is done centrally in the cloud, but predictive models are delivered to edge devices in which they are run.
+This serves scenarios with intermittent connectivity (such as Oil & Gas) or with low latency requirements (such as machine tool real time failure prediction).

-This solution template shows the **Cloud based architecture**; the Edge-based solution will be provided by public preview.
+This solution template shows the **Cloud-based architecture**; the Edge-based solution will be provided by public preview.

 ![PdM_Solution_Template](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/PdM_Solution_Template.png)